MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Case Studies

 Generating explanations for predictions is crucial to debugging black-box models and eventually building trust.
 Given a model, such as a deep neural network, that is designed to classify an image into one of $r$ classes, a plausible \textit{explanation} for a test prediction is to quantify the importance of different image regions to the overall prediction, i.e. produce a saliency map.
 We posit that perturbing the salient regions should result in maximal changes to the prediction.
 In addition, we expect \textit{sparse} explanations to be more interpretable.
 In this section, we describe how MARGIN can be applied to achieve both these objectives.

 \textbf{Formulation:} Since we are interested in producing explanations for instance-level predictions using MARGIN, the domain corresponds to a possible set of explanations for an image.
 Note that, the space of explanations can be combinatorially large, and hence we adopt the following greedy approach to construct the domain.
-We run the SLIC algorithm \cite{slic} with varying number of superpixels, say $\{50, 100, 150, 200, 250, 300\}$, and define the domain as the union of superpixels from all the independent runs.
+We run the SLIC algorithm \citep{slic} with varying number of superpixels, say $\{50, 100, 150, 200, 250, 300\}$, and define the domain as the union of superpixels from all the independent runs.
 In our setup, each of these superpixels is a plausible explanation and they become the nodes of $\mathcal{G}$.
+The edge between nodes $m$ and $n$ of this graph is defined based on the relative importance of each super-pixel, i.e., $e_{mn} = |~|p_j(\mathcal{I})-p_j(\mathcal{I}_m)| - |p_j(\mathcal{I})-p_j(\mathcal{I}_n)|~|$, where $\mathcal{I}$ is the original image, and $\mathcal{I}_m$ is the image with the $m^{th}$ super-pixel masked out, and $p_j(~)$ extracts the softmax scores for the $j^{th}$ class in the image.
+This relative importance captures how two super-pixels are related in terms of the predictive model, which is related to a causal objective that is used in CXPlain \citep{schwab2019cxplain}.

-Assuming that a test image $\mathcal{I}$ is assigned the class $j$ with softmax probability $p(j)$, for each of the explanations $i$, we mask those pixels in the image and use the pre-trained model to obtain the softmax probability $\hat{p}_i(j)$ and measure its saliency as $|p(j) - \hat{p}_i(j)|$.
+For each of the explanations (super-pixels) $m$, we mask its pixels in the image and use the pre-trained model to obtain a measure of its saliency as before as $|p_j(\mathcal{I}) - p_j(\mathcal{I}_m)|$.
 Using these estimates, we obtain pixel-level saliency, $S$, as a weighted combination of their saliency from different superpixels (inversely weighted by the superpixel size).
-This dense saliency is similar to previous approaches such as \cite{zeiler2014visualizing, zhou2014object}.
+This dense saliency is similar to previous approaches such as \citep{zeiler2014visualizing, zhou2014object}.

 Note that, this saliency estimation process did not impose the sparsity requirement.
-Hence, we use MARGIN to obtain influence scores based on their sparseness.
-To this end, we construct neighborhoods for explanations based on their impact on the predictions, i.e. edges are computed based on their $|p(j) - \hat{p}_i(j)|$ values.
+Hence, we use MARGIN to obtain influence scores based on their sparsity.
 The explanation function at each node is defined as the ratio of the size of the superpixel corresponding to that node and the size of the largest superpixel in the graph.
-Intuitively, MARGIN finds the sparsest explanation for different level sets of the saliency function, $|p(j) - \hat{p}_i(j)|$.
+Intuitively, MARGIN finds the sparsest explanation for different level sets of the saliency function.
 Subsequently, we compute pixel-level influence scores, $I$, as a weighted combination of their influences from different superpixels.
 The overall saliency map is obtained as $S_{final} = S \odot I$, where $\odot$ refers to the Hadamard product.